nagacharan-tangirala/my-site/_pages/about.md

 ### About

-I am a PhD student enrolled at Technical University of Munich.
-I am simulating various applications in urban mobility since 2017.
-In my PhD, I am diving deep into the impact of 5G and Beyond on Urban Mobility.
-When I say deep I mean it, because I am developing a [new simulator called Disolv](https://disolv.dev) to support my studies.
-You can read all about it in [this article](https://doi.org/10.1145/3615979.3656062).

-I will be sharing my research journey on this site, mostly professional highlights.
+I am searching for a developer role in C++ or Rust.
+I am an urban mobility researcher with expertise in developing simulation tools for urban mobility research.
+Specifically, I like working in the connected vehicles studies at city scale.
+I have extensively used C++ and Rust in my work so far.
+As a part of my doctoral thesis work, I have developed a [new simulator called Disolv](https://disolv.dev).
+More details are found in my research articles.

 My scholar profile, github and socials are at the bottom of the page.

 #### Past Work